Showing posts with label Rants. Show all posts

 Snarling dog

 Lastly, I find that having to look down and press buttons on a cell phone when I'm observing is distracting and clunky.
 It also doesn't help with maintaining night vision, despite a "night mode" in the app, which is not well implemented.
 You can slew at different speeds, but it's aggravating to keep overshooting over and over.
+[1/9/25 update: I picked up a cheap bluetooth mini game controller and it works great.
+In the cold, I can even keep my hand in my pocket and control the scope.
+One problem solved.]
 I tried the "tilt to slew" feature in Sky Safari, whereby you tilt your phone a little one way or the other and the scope slews in response.
 That is even more masochistic, no matter how slow I set it.
 Sometimes I give up, loosen the clamps on the axes, and just move it by hand.
 Always works.
 But that kind of defeats the purpose of go-to, doesn't it?

 Well, by now you either think I'm a total crank, or maybe that go-to is not everything it's cracked up to be.
 In fact, I have come to the realization that both are true.